We use a Rye Metal Finishing who have a very high standard of work.

 If you're thinking about getting a bike repainted then bring it in.
 The price depends on the state of the bicycle, what colour you choose and what kind of finish.

-If you bring us a fully stripped frame and forks and want a common colour, it's around £120 for blasting and powder coating and usually takes two weeks or so.
+If you bring us a fully stripped frame and forks and want a common colour, it's around £140 for blasting and powder coating and usually takes around two weeks.